Director of Collection Services

 This is a full-time, 12-month exempt position.
-Reed College offers an exceptional benefits package that includes medical and dental insurance, 403(b) retirement plan with 10 percent employer contribution, educational assistance for employees and their children, 22 days paid vacation, paid holidays, half-day Fridays in the summer and many other campus amenities, such as membership to the campus fitness center for employee and spouse.
-Starting salary for this position will be $68,000-$71,000 per year, depending on qualifications and experience.
+Reed College offers an exceptional benefits package that includes medical and dental insurance, 403(b) retirement plan with 10% employer contribution, educational assistance for employees and their children, 22 days paid vacation, paid holidays, half-day Fridays in the summer and many other campus amenities, such as membership to the campus fitness center for employee and partner.
+Starting salary for this position will be $80,000 to $85,000 per year.

 Who You Are